chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 * Smart Infrastructure
 * Connected and autonmous transportation systems

 If you are passionate about these research areas and enjoy living in Salt Lake City, which offers world-class skiing and numerous national parks, I would be delighted to consider you for our team.
 Please send your transcript and CV to [chenxiliu42@gmail.com]().
 Undergraduate/graudate visitors are also welcome.
-That's get together and have some fun!
+Let's get together and have some fun!

 # 🎉️ News